rschmukler/swift-nifty/Readme.md

 printTwoStrings("Hello", "World")
 ```

-Sometimes, it can be handy to specify a named parameter, for readability.
-You can
-do this by specifying the parameter name before declaring the local variable
+Sometimes, it can be more readable if you specify a named parameter.
+You can do this by specifying the parameter name before declaring the local variable name.
-name.

 ```swift
 func sayHello(to name: String) {